Periyar and women's rights: Devadasis

 Among the atrocities the Tamil society committed against women was the practice of keeping some women attached to temples as Devadasis.
 Dr. Muthulakshmi proposed the resolution at the Madras Legislature that the Devadasi system should be abolished.
 The Government wanted comments on that from all important people.
 Periyar in his statement pointed out that the Devadasi system was a disgrace to Hindu religion.
 The fact that, in the name of a temple or a god, some women are kept as common property is an insult to all the women in the society.
-He also remarked that the prevalence of this system encouraged immorality among men and thus set the pattern for unprincipled life in many families.
+He also remarked that the prevalence of this system encouraged immorality among men and thus set the pattern for unprincipled life in multiple families.
 This was stoutly opposed in the Assembly by Satyamurthi Iyer, an orthodox Congress member, under the pretext of safeguarding the Hindu traditions.
 It should be said to the credit of Dr. Muthulakshmi and the leaders like Periyar that the proposal of the Doctor was accepted and a law was enacted against the Devadasi system.

 Periyar's example of the degradation of women in the Devadasi system is explained that "if a man's physical passion is aroused when his wife is not with him, he immediately goes to a prostitute.
 Rough stones are planted where cows and bufaloes[sic] graze to facilitate the animals to rub against the stones when they feel like it.
 Likewise, Devadasis served in temples and in all villages rough stones planted on the borders and they say that these two (employing devadasis and the planting rough stones) are aamong[sic] the 32 dharmas mentioned in the sastras.
 When we consider why his kindness to the suffering and also the 32 dharmas are all bogus".

 Resolutions passed

-As the Self-Respect conference held in Chengalpattu, Tamil Nadu in 1929, the following were among the many resolutions passed with regards for women's rights:
+As the Self-Respect conference held in Chengalpattu, Tamil Nadu in 1929, the following were among the multiple resolutions passed with regards for women's rights: